 Results

-Results can be accessed from the Data & Analytics Facility for National Infrastructure (DAFNI), where datasets, models and workflows are available, illustrating a range of climate risks consistently at National scale.
-To help identify datasets of interest, an inventory of assets available on DAFNI can be accessed here.
+Stakeholders from around the country attended events showcasing our results in London, Edinburgh, and Inverness, between March and June 2023.
+Results can be accessed from the Data & Analytics Facility for National Infrastructure (DAFNI), where datasets, models and workflows are available, illustrating a range of climate risks consistently at national scale.
+To help identify datasets of interest, access the inventory of assets available on DAFNI.

 Key findings

-• Heat-related mortality increases in most areas, particularly in south-eastern England.
+- Heat-related mortality increases in most areas, particularly in south-eastern England.

-• Agricultural winners and losers are indicated, with most areas of reduced wheat yield in England and potential gains in Scotland.
+- Agricultural winners and losers are indicated, with most areas of reduced wheat yield in England and potential gains in Scotland.
 Investment in adaptation is vital.

-• Modest increases to high flows in the north & west, modest decreases in the east.
+- Modest increases to high flows in the north and west, modest decreases in the east.
 Large interannual variability means extreme events may increase in frequency.
-Natural Flood Management can help manage flood risk in many but not all catchments.

-• Developing a consistent framework for the analysis is a substantial effort, but only by working together in a sustained manner can consistency be addressed.
+- Developing a consistent framework for the analysis is a substantial effort, but only by working together in a sustained manner can consistency be addressed.

-• Socio-economic scenarios are as important as climate scenarios – the UK SSPs provide explicit and common realisations of the future (e.g., urban development and more widely land use and links to biodiversity) and promote consistency.
+- Socio-economic scenarios are as important as climate scenarios – the UK-SSPs provide explicit and common realisations of the future (e.g. urban development and more widely land use and links to biodiversity) and promote consistency.

-Adaptation Inventory
+Adaptation inventory

 The extent to which adaptation plans and programmes translate into tangible risk-reducing action on the ground, as opposed to adaptive capacity building, remains unclear.
 The UK Adaptation Inventory aims to address this by documenting adaptation ‘on the ground’, based on national reporting to government by public and private sector organisations and a systematic review of peer-reviewed literature.
 This analysis informs the national analysis in terms of identifying operational adaptation as distinct from aspirational adaptation.